SS John B. Cowle (1902): Career

 The steamer John B. Cowle was built in 1902 by the Jenks Shipbuilding Company for the newly formed Cowle Transit Company.
 She was the first of two ships named for prominent Cleveland, Ohio citizen, John Beswick Cowle, who was part owner of the Globe Iron Works that built the first iron and steel Great Lakes bulk freighters, which were known as "tin pans".

 On 31 May 1906 she sank Erin in a collision off St. Clair, Michigan.
-Five of Erin's crew killed.
+Five of Erin's crew were killed.

 By 1909 John B. Cowle was still owned by the Cowle Transit Company but for the sake of profit she was operated by the United States Transportation Company.
 Just several days prior to John B. Cowle's sinking, one deckhand left her at Detroit, Michigan after his father talked him into quitting and three more deckhands quit John B. Cowle at the iron ore dock in Two Harbors, Minnesota.
 The four replacement deckhands all drowned on John B. Cowle just two days later.